Russian Empire: Turkish front

-On 29 October 1914, a prelude to the Russo-Turkish front, the Turkish fleet, with German support, began to raid Russian coastal cities in Odessa, Sevastopol, Novorossiysk, Feodosia, Kerch, and Yalta This led Russia to declare war on the Ottoman Empire on 2 November.
+On 29 October 1914, a prelude to the Russo-Turkish front, the Turkish fleet, with German support, began to raid Russian coastal cities, including Odessa, Sevastopol, Novorossiysk, Feodosia, Kerch, and Yalta.
+This led Russia to declare war on the Ottoman Empire on 2 November.
 In December 1914, Russia obtained success at Sarikamish, where the Russian General Nikolai Yudenich routed Enver Pasha.
 Yudenich captured Köprüköy in January 1916 and captured Erzurum about one month later in February.

 The Russian Navy's Black Sea Fleet was on the defensive in 1914, but this changed in the spring of 1915, when the high command ordered the fleet to attack the Turkish coast to assist the Western Entente landings in Gallipoli.
 The Russian naval raids failed to make any difference for the Gallipoli campaign, but they were very successful in disrupting coal shipments to Constantinople from other parts of Anatolia.
 The coal shortage caused by Russian submarine and destroyer attacks threatened the Ottoman Empire's continued participation in the war.